James E. West Fellowship: Make Your Own Legacy

 The Importance of Endowments

-As the Orange County Council’s Vice Chair for Endowment and an Eagle Scout, I want to share with you how the endowment enables us to sustain our unique blend of programs and permits us to offer exceptional facilities.
+As an Orange County Council board member and an Eagle Scout, I want to share with you how the endowment enables us to sustain our unique blend of programs and permits us to offer exceptional facilities.
 Our endowment allows us to be confident that future generations will share in the benefits of the Scouting experience.

 I frequently hear about the Council’s endowment when budgetary decisions are made.
 “How is it possible that the Scouts can’t afford to lower prices or hire more staff when the endowment is so large?”
 This is a good question—I have asked it myself—and I believe there is a good answer.
 Scouting in Orange County is very fortunate: though we cannot do everything we aspire to do, our endowment allows us to do many things that other non-profits only dream about, such as contributing to operating the Outdoor Education Center or developing the Scoutreach program.
 Because gifts to the endowment fund are invested, more income can be generated to ensure Scouting’s vitality well into the future.
 Endowment Fund principal can not be spent but the interest may be applied to specific projects.